 Andrew’s climbing career spanned ascents of high peaks in South America (Condoriri, Pequeńo, Alpamayo, Ancohuma, Ilimani and Aconcagua as well as objectives in Patagonia), Alaska (Denali), and alpine routes in Europe; on rock he was prolific in the desert and spent many weeks in Yosemite.
 Solid whether jamming cracks or on technical aid, Andrew climbed the Rostrum (5.11c) on the Rostrum, the Nose, the Salathé, the Zodiac and more.
 As a person he was the kind of guy you just felt at ease around, so much so that the best side of you came out when you were with him.
 I’m going to miss that feeling.

-Andrew is survived by his parents, Dick and Sunny; his aunt, Mary Meeker; his sister, Jade Meeker; his brother-in-law, Jeff Marsoun; and his niece, Jade Marsoun.
+Andrew is survived by his parents, Dick and Sunny; his aunt, Mary Meeker; his sister, Michelle Meeker; his brother-in-law, Jeff Marsoun; and his niece, Jade Marsoun.

 Ueli Steck, 40, April 30

 On April 30, Ueli Steck died doing what he loved best—climbing a big, technical face, solo.
 Steck will be remembered for a deep generosity, both with his time and friendship, and for his supreme dedication to his craft: alpine climbing.